vaadin/skeleton-starter-flow-spring/README.md

 | &nbsp;&nbsp;&nbsp;&nbsp;`Application.java` | Server entrypoint |
 | &nbsp;&nbsp;&nbsp;&nbsp;`AppShell.java`    | application-shell configuration |

+## Code Formatting

+The project includes the Spotless code formatter.

+To use it in IntelliJ, install the [https://plugins.jetbrains.com/plugin/22455-spotless-applier](IntelliJ plugin) To use it in VS Code, install the [https://marketplace.visualstudio.com/items?itemName=richardwillis.vscode-spotless-gradle ](VS Code extension)
+To use it from the command line, run `mvn spotless:apply`

 ## Useful links

 - Read the documentation at [vaadin.com/docs](https://vaadin.com/docs).